 Anesthesia for a Mediastinal Mass (Preview)

-Presented by Dr. Keith Herring and Dr. Davide Cattano, University of Texas Health Science Center at Houston.
+Dr. Keith Herring and Dr. Davide Cattano, University of Texas Health Science Center at Houston.
+Presented by

+Case presentation: A couple of months ago we presented a highly challenging case of a patient who was scheduled to undergo an urgent biopsy and possible resection of advanced mediastinal mass.
 The patient was a 38 y.o. female who came to the emergency room (ER) with a two month history of progressively worsening cough, dysphonia and dysphagia.
 One week prior to admission her symptoms worsened, and she had developed hemoptysis.
 Chest radiograph (CXR) and contrast-enhanced computed tomography (CT) revealed a 4.5 x 4 x 4.3 cm homogenous mass displacing the left inferior pole of the thyroid gland, and a compression of the extrathoracic trachea with a slit-like appearance (Figures 1 and 2).
 The erosion of the mass into the trachea could not be excluded.
 There was a significant mass effect on the esophagus, with the collapse of the lower cervical and upper thoracic segments.
 The ER immediately transferred the patient to the intensive care unit (ICU).

 Figure 2.